 The PSA is available on the CDE website all school year long for those who begin homeschooling after the October filing period.
 Always unenroll from the current school first.

 2. Private School Satellite Programs

 In addition to the private schools operated by one family for its own children, there are a number of other types of private schools that offer homeschooling programs.
-These schools range from the cooperatives mentioned above to for-profit PSPs that file paperwork and collect records for a fee, to site-based day schools that offer independent study, to distance learning programs.
+These schools range from the cooperatives mentioned above to for-profit PSPs that file paperwork and collect records for an annual fee, to site-based day schools that offer independent study, to distance learning programs.
 Private satellite programs (PSPs) fall under the same legal option as establishing your own private school.
-The administrators of the PSP file the private school affidavit.
+The administrators of the PSP file the private school affidavit, produce diploma's for their graduates, as well as keep records such as transcripts for your enrolled child.
 Homeschoolers who choose this option should also read Establishing Your Own Private School to understand how private schools are established and what is required of them.